Understanding Changes to the Vehicle Testing Regime

 What are the Changes and Why?

-The old lab test, NEDC was first introduced in the 1980s and are not true to life.
+The old lab test, NEDC was first introduced in the 1980s and is not true to real world driving.
 The WLTP introduces more realistic testing conditions, such as testing cars at higher average and maximum speeds, and testing them for longer distances.
 This gives a more accurate way of measuring a car’s fuel consumption and emissions.

 This does mean that official CO2 emissions are likely to be higher under WLTP but there has been no indication as to whether this will affect CO2 bands.
 If you have an older car, your official CO2 figure will not change, as this never changes after its first registration.

 During the transition period, there will be both cars that have been approved under WLTP and cars approved using NEDC.
 This means that where a car has been tested under WLTP, it will have an NEDC equivalent figure calculated for it, which will be used to assess the Vehicle Excise Duty (VED) and Benefit In Kind (BIK).
 The NEDC or NEDC equivalent figures will be used until April 2020, from which time the new WLTP will be used.